jenkey2011/vuepress-deploy-demo/blog/_posts/vuepress-deploy.md

         BUILD_DIR: blog/.vuepress/dist/
 ```

 The action will auto deploy the vuepress project when you push your code.
-Enjoy!!!
+Enjoy!!!!

 > Step-by-Step Guide , please see the [Step-by-Step](#step-by-step-guide)